sassoftware/sas-studio-custom-steps/Log - SAS Log File Scraper/README.md

 ### Description

-The "**Log File Scraper**" custom step makes it possible to extract ERRORS and WARNINGS from one or more SAS log files and makes them available in a table.
+The "**SAS Log File Scraper**" custom step makes it possible to extract ERRORS and WARNINGS from one or more SAS log files and makes them available in a table.
 Finding the ERRORS and/or WARNINGS is done using a regular expression.

 ## Typical usage